flyway/flywaydb.org/documentation/erroroverrides.md

 setting which accepts multiple error override definitions in the following form: `STATE:12345:W`.

 This is a 5 character SQL state, a colon, the SQL error code, a colon and finally the desired behavior that should override the initial one.
+The following behaviors are accepted:
+- `D` to force a debug message
+- `D-` to force a debug message, but do not show the original sql state and error code
+- `I` to force an info message
+- `I-` to force an info message, but do not show the original sql state and error code
-The following behaviors are accepted: `W` to force a warning and `E` to force an error.
+- `W` to force a warning
+- `W-` to force a warning, but do not show the original sql state and error code
+- `E` to force an error
+- `E-` to force an error, but do not show the original sql state and error code

 If no matching Error Overrides are configured Flyway falls back to its default behavior.

-## Example
+## Examples

+Here are some examples on how to use this feature.

+### Example 1: Throw an error when Oracle stored procedure compilation fails

 By default when an Oracle stored procedure compilation fails, the driver simply returns a warning which is being output by Flyway as